Visit Thermtest at the Thermal Management Expo Europe 2024!

 Carbon Steel

-Carbon steels contain only trace amounts of elements other than carbon and iron.
-This type of steel is the most commonly used, accounting for approximately 90% of steel production.
-Carbon steel can be further classified into three subgroups based on the carbon content.
-Low carbon steels/mild steels contain up to 0.3% carbon and have low strength and high ductility, which is excellent for applications such as machine welding, structural shapes (l-beams, channels, and angle iron pipes), construction, bridge components, and food cans.
-Low carbon steel is the most widely used subgroup and is an extremely versatile and cost-effective option for production companies.
-Medium carbon steel (0.3-0.6% carbon) displays a higher strength and resistance to wear than low carbon steel and is frequently used for railway tracks, train wheels, gears, and machinery parts.
-High carbon steel (more than 0.6% carbon) has the highest resistance to wear and strength and is often used in cutting tools and springs.
+We can classify carbon steel into three subgroups based on its carbon content.
+Low-carbon steels/mild steels contain up to 0.3% carbon and have low strength and high ductility, making carbon steel excellent for applications such as machine welding, structural shapes (l-beams, channels, and angle iron pipes), construction, bridge components, and food cans.
+Low-carbon steel is the most widely used subgroup and is a highly versatile and cost-effective option for production companies.
+Manufacturers often use medium carbon steel, which contains 0.3-0.6% carbon, for its superior strength and resistance to wear compared to low carbon steel.
+They commonly apply it to make machine parts, gears, railway tracks, and train wheels.
+High-carbon steel, containing more than 0.6% carbon, offers the highest wear resistance and strength.
+Manufacturers frequently use it to make cutting tools and springs.

 carbon